Skip links

 An integral part of sobriety and participating in a recovery program involves counselling and talking about an individual’s addiction, including triggers of how it came to be.
 To talk about an individual’s addiction to its full potential, mental health must be talked about alongside it.
 You cannot talk about your addiction without talking about your mental health.

 In the past, society has been made to think that struggling with mental health is outside the social norms of humanity.
 There is a stigma around mental health that talking about your feelings or admitting that you need help means that you are debilitated and people won’t look at you the same way.
 The stigma is not the reality.
-Mental health conditions are just as serious as any other physiological condition, it needs to be addressed so they can be treated, and addressing your struggles, your triggers, and your emotions is a vital part of treating both your mental health diagnosis and your addiction.
+Mental health conditions are just as serious as any other physiological condition, they need to be addressed so they can be treated, and addressing your struggles, your triggers, and your emotions is a vital part of treating both your mental health diagnosis and your addiction.
 Identification of your struggles means you can get guidance for acquiring tools to help you move forward.
-The burden of mental illness can fuel addiction, and addiction can exacerbate mental illness, this is why both must be identified and both be treated.
+The burden of mental illness can fuel addiction, and addiction can exacerbate mental illness, this is why both must be identified and treated.

 The Brain and its Relationship with Addiction and Mental Health?
 Toronto